MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2022.md

 .NET (minimum) | 4.6 |  4.5

 >[!Note]
 > If you run into ADK file path issue while installing VMM, copy the files from the *amd64* folder in ADK root folder to the ADK root folder itself.
-The default ADK folder path is *C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\WSIM*, but it can be different based on the folder path you used during ADK installation.
+The default ADK folder path is *C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\WSIM*, but it can be different based on your choice of folder path during ADK installation.

 ## Servers in the VMM fabric